Madhav2609/Renderware-Modding-Suite/CODING_GUIDELINES.md

 2. **Responsive Design**: All UI elements adapt to different screen sizes with breakpoint system
 3. **Centralized Theming**: All colors and styles come from the theme system (30+ constants)
 4. **Modular Tools**: Each tool is self-contained with proper lifecycle management
-5. **Debug Integration**: Comprehensive logging with categories and performance monitoring
+5. **Debug Integration**: Comprehensive logging with categories and performance monitoring (see Logging section)
 6. **Memory Management**: Proper resource cleanup and memory tracking
 7. **Professional Architecture**: Production-ready code with error handling and user feedback